Quilling is an expensive hobby and it can be hard to find affordable fabric for quilting that you like.

 If you’re not local to any good quilt shops but you would still prefer to buy from a small business Etsy can be a good option.

-Many quilt shops also sell on Etsy as well as small business making small batch hand died fabric as well.
+Many quilt shops also sell on Etsy as well as small businesses making small-batch hand died fabric.

 If you like buying scrap bags and bundles you can search for those on Etsy and find specific listings for that from a range of sellers.